 Congratulations to Herb Sulkers and Harold Peterson for being the Grand Aggregate winners.
-Not sure about round 1 but they are undefeated so far in round 2.

 For more information on this league, please contact Gary Plohman at srossing@mymts.net or email the club directly at beausejourcurlingclub@gmail.com.